google/WebFundamentals/src/content/en/updates/posts/2016/03/device-orientation-changes.markdown

 }
 {% endhighlight %}

-## Cross-Browser Compatability
+## Cross-Browser Compatibility

 The values reported in the `DeviceOrientationEvent` have never been consistent.

-Safari on iOS uses relative values for the degrees , which matches the implementation change introduced in Chrome 50.
-The change should lead to more consistency with web applications that were written with iOS Safari in mind.
+Safari and Firefox on iOS uses relative values for the degrees, which matches the implementation change introduced in Chrome 50.
+The change should lead to more consistency with web applications that were written with iOS in mind.

-Both Firefox and Edge, and Chrome versions prior to 50, use absolute degree values for the`DeviceOrientationEvent` when run on devices with the appropriate sensors.
+Firefox (on platforms other than iOS), Edge, and Chrome versions prior to 50 use absolute degree values for the`DeviceOrientationEvent` when run on devices with the appropriate sensors.